moldedbits/swift-style-guide/README.markdown

 ## Naming

 Use descriptive names with camel case for classes, methods, variables, etc. Class names should be capitalized, while method names and variables should start with a lower case letter.

+In special cases where variable names need to begin with a capital letter (such as `var QRCode`), this rule should be overridden.

 **Preferred:**